Interleukin 1-alpha: Interactions

-IL1A has been shown to interact with HAX1, and NDN.
+IL-1α has been shown to interact with HAX1, and NDN.

 Although there are many interactions of IL-1α with other cytokines, the most consistent and most clinically relevant is its synergism with TNF.
 IL-1α and TNF are both acute-phase cytokines that act to promote fever and inflammation.
-There are, in fact, few examples in which the synergism between IL-1α and TNFα has not been demonstrated.
-These include radioprotection, the Shwartzman reaction, PGE2 synthesis, sickness behavior, nitric oxide production, nerve growth factor synthesis, insulin resistance, loss of mean body mass, and IL-8 and chemokine synthesis.
+There are, in fact, few examples in which the synergism between IL-1α and TNF-α has not been demonstrated.
+These include radioprotection, the Shwartzman reaction, PGE_{2} synthesis, sickness behavior, nitric oxide production, nerve growth factor synthesis, insulin resistance, loss of lean body mass, and IL-8 and chemokine synthesis.

-Translation of mRNA for IL1A is highly dependent upon mTOR activity.
-IL1A and NF-κB mutually induce each other in a positive feedback loop.
+Translation of mRNA for IL-1α is highly dependent upon mTOR activity.
+IL-1α and NF-κB mutually induce each other in a positive feedback loop.

 Regulatory molecules

 The most important regulatory molecule for IL-1α activity is IL-1Ra, which is usually produced in a 10- to 100-fold molar excess.
 In addition, the soluble form of the IL-1R type I has a high affinity for IL-1α and is produced in a 5-10 molar excess.
 IL-10 also inhibits IL-1α synthesis.